Office on Trafficking in Persons Research and Data

 The fact sheet, Office on Trafficking in Persons Research & Data (PDF), summarizes the data collection, evaluation, and research efforts of the Office on Trafficking in Persons.

-The information memorandum, HHS-Funded Public Health Research on Human Trafficking, 2004–2019, summarizes the contributions of HHS to human trafficking research, as well as gaps in evidence and open access policies.
+The information memorandum, HHS-Funded Public Health Research on Human Trafficking, 2004–2019 (PDF), summarizes the contributions of HHS to human trafficking research, as well as gaps in evidence and open access policies.